“Well, Welcome to Adulthood, Captain!”

 For some of the above, that remains the case, but, as far back as I can remember, I've always carried some kind of notebook on me, and I've always filled it with something.
 Be it poems, bizarre (and loooong) journal entries, short stories, drawings, comics, there hasn't been a time where I haven't loved having something to pour my imagination into.

-By High School, I had reached a point where I'd believed I had refined this personal practice, discovering these blank hardcover “book-sized” sketchbooks at my local Michaels, where I later worked.
+Come High School, I had reached a point where I'd believed I had refined this personal practice, discovering these blank hardcover “book-sized” sketchbooks at my local Michaels, where I later worked.
 The idea of having a notebook I could keep on a shelf alongside all of my favorite books was incredibly exciting for me at the time, and I couldn't wait to start.

-I carried the notebook pictured above (shown decorated with cut-out drawings and faded photographs) for the majority of my time in High School, as well as a small chunk of my first years of College down in Fort Lauderdale.
+I carried the notebook pictured above (shown decorated with cut-out drawings and faded photographs) everywhere with me for the majority of my time in High School, as well as a small chunk of my first years of College down in Fort Lauderdale.
 Some major moments in my life, both good and... not-so-good, are chronicled within, in the form of poetry and one-page drawings.
 I also set aside space in the back for friends and anyone else who happened to read through the book to leave a message, school yearbook-style, with their thoughts on what they'd read.

 Revisiting that book now, there's so much that makes me smile.